• Home

 There is no obligation to pursue a full diagnostic assessment with us, even if this is suggested during the initial assessment.
 All clients will receive an initial assessment feedback report following their initial assessment, provided by a fully qualified clinical psychologist.

-• We assess children for autism who can communicate verbally, and adults.
+• We assess school-age children for autism who can communicate verbally (in full sentences) and adults.

 There are three possible outcomes to our assessments: